svangordon/atlas-v2/_episodes/00-atlas-and-atlas-v2.md

 ---
-title: "Atlas v2 Access in EE"
+title: "Intro to Atlas and Atlas V2?"
 teaching: 5
 exercises: 30
 questions:
-- How do I acquire satellite imagery at regional scales?
-- How can I make image mosaics?
-- How can I use vector data?
+- What are Atlas and Atlas V2?
+- What is the relationship between Atlas and Atlas V2?
-- How do I export images?
+- How was Atlas V2 produced?
+- What are the temporal and spatial scales of these datasets?
 objectives:
-- Learn how to access images based on filter criteria
-- Perform basic image manipulation, mosaicking, and visualization
+- Understand what the Atlas and Atlas V2 datasets are
-- Understand how to map functions across image collections
+- Understand how it is possible to go from 2km to 30m scale
-- Learn how to export images for later use
+- How
 keypoints:
-- Regional satellite data can be accessed by loading a full image collection and filtering based on criteria such as time period and location
-- Images can be manipulated similar to raster math, and new bands can be calculated by mapping functions over image collections
-- Image composites can be generated quite quickly
-- Images can be exported for future use within GEE or for outside software
+- Atlas is a classification of Landsat pixels
+- Atlas V2 uses the Atlas dataset as its labels
+- The Atlas V2 process can be done with different labels and different features
+- Atlas V2 is approximately as accurate as Atlas
 ---

-## Overview

-We will discuss using Earth Engine to view the Atlas and V2 land cover datasets.
-In this lesson, we will first introduce the Atlas and Atlas V2 datasets.
-We will then discuss how to access, display, and get simple information about these datasets.
+The Atlas and Atlas V2 datasets are land cover maps of the West African Sahel.
+In this lesson, we will discuss these datasets, how they were produced, how they are related, and how you might use them in your map.

 ## Description of Datasets

 We are going to be talking to you about the Atlas and Atlas V2 datasets.

-### Atlas Dataset
+## Atlas Dataset

 <img src="../fig/01-atlas-2013.png" border="10" >
 _2013 Atlas Classification_